t4bby/vanilla-arch-steamdeck/README.md

 # Vanila Arch Linux (KDE) on Steam Deck
 Because I do not like immutable OS and outdated packages.
-SteamOS already provides `nix` and `distrobox` but that is not enough for me, and installing other gaming distro contains too many bloatware for me.
+SteamOS already provides `nix` and `distrobox` but that is not enough for me, and installing other gaming distro contains too much bloatware for me.
 This contains configurations from different distro and mostly from Valve SteamOS.
+This contains a script that installs SteamOS packages to make your vanilla Arch Linux on Steam Deck installation SteamOS-like but preserves the non-immutable installation and Arch Linux repository.

 # Requirements
 - Linux Kernel Headers Installed (e.g. `linux-headers`)
+- Fresh (or not?)
+Arch Linux installation with KDE

 # Installation
 ```